itera-io/terraform-provider-taikun/docs/data-sources/catalog.md

 ### Read-Only

 - `application` (Set of Object) Bound Applications. (see [below for nested schema](#nestedatt--application))
-- `default` (Boolean) Indicates whether to the catalog is the default catalog.
+- `default` (Boolean) Indicates whether the catalog is the default catalog.
 - `description` (String) The description of the catalog.
 - `id` (String) The ID of the catalog.
 - `lock` (Boolean) Indicates whether to lock the catalog.